What is EITC?

 EITC (Educational Improvement Tax Credit) was enacted by the Pennsylvania State Legislature in 2003.
 It provides a tax credit to corporations who make donations to state-approved scholarship organizations that open doors of opportunity.

 Why Donate Through EITC?

-By making a tax deductible donation through the EITC program, not only do you receive a reduction in your tax liability, but your company is making a positive impact in our community by supporting the enriching educational programs in the Susquehanna Township School District.
+By making a tax deductible donation through the EITC program, not only do you receive a reduction in your tax liability, but your company is making a positive impact in our community by supporting the enriching educational programs in the Woodland Hills School District.

 What businesses and taxes are eligible?

 The EITC program is available to businesses that file as S-Corporations, Partnerships, LLs or C-Corporations.
 Eligible taxes to which credits can be applied include:

 Personal Income Tax

 Insurance Premium Tax (excluding surplus lines, unauthorized, domestic/foreign marine)

 Retaliatory Fees under section 212 of the Insurance Company Law of 1921

 New to these programs?
 Apply online beginning July 1.